sepehrmhd97/BigQuery-Data-Modeling/README.md

         columns_to_check (list, optional): List of columns to check for null values or duplicates.
 Defaults to None (all columns). remove_duplicates (bool, optional): Whether to remove duplicate rows.
 Defaults to False. date_columns (list, optional): List of columns to convert to date format.
-Defaults to None.
+Defaults to None. float_rounding_decimal (int, optional): Number of decimal places to round float columns.
+Defaults to 2.

     Returns:
         None